![]() |

 Most new car buyers have a used car they need to get rid of.
-You generally have two options - you can either trade it in at a dealer, or sell it yourself to a private party.
-I recommend selling to a private party if you want to maximize savings.
-Yes, there are some hassles, but it's usually worth the extra savings.
+You generally have three options - you can either trade it in at a dealer, sell it yourself to a private party, or do a hassle free trade to used car marketplaces such as Carvana, or CarMax.

 Dealerships make more money selling used cars than they do new cars.
 Just look at the difference between retail and wholesale prices in any popular pricing guide and you'll see it's huge.
 Consumers are so caught up with "haggling" over the new car price, they get blindsided by the trade-in.
 It's amazing how many people consider the trade-in an afterthought, leaving thousands of dollars on the table.